jonathansick/sickvim/README.md

 Plugins are managed with [vim-plug](https://github.com/junegunn/vim-plug).
 Plugins are listed in vimrc.bundles.\* (including architecture-specific plugins sequestered in tag directories).

-Once the sickvim dotfiles are installed with `rcup`, you can install the plugins via
+Plugins are installed via a `rcup` post-install hook (see `hooks/post-up`).
+Plugins can be manually installed with:

 ```bash
 vim +PlugInstall +qall